cconvey/cpu-n1/docs/cpu-n1-ISA.md

   lowest-address byte in the range.)
 - The memory model does *not* have the concept of pages, nor of memory protections.
+- There is no requirement that memory read/write instructions specify word-aligned addresses.

 ## Little-endian Encoding
 Data representation is *little-endian*: Multi-byte numerical values are